morse-simulator/morse/doc/morse/dev/services.rst

 However, asynchronous services behaviour differs when a request comes
 in:

-* :py:meth:`RequestManager._on_incoming_request` creates a new callback
+* :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`
-  function for this service,
+  creates a new callback function for this service,
 * It invokes the original method with this callback,
-* When :py:meth:`MorseObjectClass._completed` is invoked (i.e., when
+* When :py:meth:`morse.core.object.MorseObjectClass.completed`
-  the service is completed), the callback is executed.
+  is invoked (i.e., when the service is completed), the callback is executed.
-* This causes in turn the :py:meth:`RequestManager._on_completion` method to be invoked, to notify middleware-specific request managers that the task is complete.
+* This causes in turn the :py:meth:`morse.core.request_manager.RequestManager.on_service_completion` method to be invoked, to notify middleware-specific request managers that the task is complete.

 Manually registering services
 -----------------------------